blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/xss4.cs.md

 # Answer

-It is an Cross Site Scripting (XSS) issue. 'userName' parameter is vulnerable for injection attacks and no input sanitization exists.
+It is a Cross Site Scripting (XSS) issue. 'userName' parameter is vulnerable for injection attacks and no input sanitization exists.
 Injected javascript codes will be executed in the response.
 On the other hand, the database query is in a good form.